 #3.
 My portfolio should be optimized for tax, i.e., own the right securities in my retirement accounts vs corporate vs personal holdings.
 I am aware of which assets should reside where.

 #5.
-Although inflation has been in the 2% range for many years, should it go up considerably, I need my assets to move in-line with inflation, in other words, be inflation protected.
+Although inflation has been in the 2% range for many years, should it go up considerably, I need my assets to move in-line with inflation, in other words, be inflation-protected.
+Again, gold will provide some inflation security, as will real assets like real estate, and stocks.

 #6.
 I need SWAN type fixed income securities.
 GICs, T-Bills.